**For information on 2015 VSC winners, click here!**

 • The script must be typed and submitted in a screenplay format that is standard to the United States motion picture industry.
 There are numerous books, computer software and websites that provide examples of this kind of formatting.

-• The script must be approximately 90 – 120 pages in length.
+• Feature film scripts must be approximately 90 – 120 pages in length.

 • The name, address and/or any personal information about the author must not appear anywhere in the script.